awsdocs/aws-greengrass-developer-guide/doc_source/setup-filter.ec2.md

 # Setting Up an Amazon EC2 Instance<a name="setup-filter.ec2"></a>

-This section provides instructions for setting up an Amazon EC2 instance to use as your AWS IoT Greengrass core\.
+Follow the steps in this topic to set up an Amazon EC2 instance to use as your AWS IoT Greengrass core\.

-**Note**
+**Tip**
+Or, to use a script that sets up your environment and installs the AWS IoT Greengrass Core software for you, see [Quick Start: Greengrass Device Setup](quick-start.md)\.

  Although you can complete this tutorial using an Amazon EC2 instance, AWS IoT Greengrass should ideally be used with physical hardware\.
 We recommend that you [set up a Raspberry Pi](setup-filter.rpi.md) instead of using an Amazon EC2 instance when possible\.
-If you're using a Raspberry Pi, you do not need to follow the steps in this section\.
+If you're using a Raspberry Pi, you do not need to follow the steps in this topic\.

 1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/) and launch an Amazon EC2 instance using an Amazon Linux AMI\.
 For information about Amazon EC2 instances, see the [Amazon EC2 Getting Started Guide](https://docs.aws.amazon.com/AWSEC2/latest/GettingStartedGuide/)\.